-From Texas to Florida and California to Puerto Rico, Americans have been devastated by intense natural disasters.
-Many have been left with the task of rebuilding their lives from scratch.
+Intense natural disasters leave many Americans with the task of planning for the safety of their loved ones, securing their property best they can and afterwards, rebuilding their lives, often from scratch.
 Providers face these same challenges plus many more.
 Below are details of specific needs for members affected by these catastrophic events:

 The Office of Management and Budget (OMB), sent a Hurricane Waiver letter to agency Chief Financial Officers and Grant Policy Officials.
 The Hurricane Waiver letter grants authority to agencies to provide administrative relief for grantees (estimated at 4,000) affected by Hurricanes Harvey, Irma and Maria.
 The administrative relief includes an extension for grantees to apply for eligible grants, to submit financial and technical reports, and to complete the required audit reports.